 If you want more homestead related books, feel free to check out our resource page!

-To get the printable copy of these instructions to put in your emergency supplies, or to take to the store with you, purchase the downloadable PDF for 99 cents.
+If you’d like a printable copy of these instructions to put in your emergency supplies, or to take to the store with you, you can download PDF instructions here.

 Want To Raise Happy Chickens?